The Hedgepig Ensemble

-Auditions will be held by invitation only on February 24, 2017 from 11 AM - 3 PM.
+Auditions are held 2-3 times throughout the year.
+To be considered, please submit a thoughtful application below.
 All actors will be asked to perform a short Shakespearean monologue (in verse) which showcases skill with text, not to exceed two minutes.

 Questions?
 Feel free to email firstname.lastname@example.org.

-Hedgepig is an ensemble-based theatre company in New York City working at the intersection of sweat, scholarship, and soul.
-Hedgepig values a uniquely rigorous, physical, and collaborative approach to classically inspired texts.
+Hedgepig is an ensemble-based theatre company in Brooklyn working at the intersection of sweat, scholarship, and soul.
+We value a uniquely rigorous, physical, and collaborative approach to classically inspired texts.
 Through management and artistic opportunities, Hedgepig seeks to nurture and amplify the voice of women in theatre.
 By bringing audience and artists together in a communal experience, we inspire journeys toward empathy, equality and a holistic human experience.